ZangenehTr/replit_meta_lingua/META_LINGUA_DETAILED_REPORT.md

 ---

-*This report represents Meta Lingua as of January 2025.
-The platform is under active development with new features being added regularly.
-The focus remains on creating a completely self-sufficient language learning and management platform that can operate anywhere in the world without external dependencies.*
+*This report represents Meta Lingua as of September 2025.
+The platform is production-ready with fully functional WebRTC video calling, comprehensive deployment tools, and all core features operational.
+Recent focus has been on fixing NAT traversal issues for video calls and creating comprehensive deployment scripts for self-hosting.
+The platform continues to evolve with new features being added regularly, maintaining focus on creating a completely self-sufficient language learning and management platform that can operate anywhere in the world without external dependencies.*